-Georgia Gwinnett College (GGC) developed this two-year plan focused on four key areas to build on the institution's solid foundation and pave the way for GGC' five-year silver anniversary plan.
-These strategic initiatives set the stage for the college to reach new heights and accomplish long-term goals.
+This two-year plan focused on four key areas to build on the institution's solid foundation and pave the way for GGC' five-year silver anniversary plan.
+These strategic initiatives set the stage for the college to reach new heights and to accomplish long-term goals.

-Georgia Gwinnett College takes immense pride in its role as an educational institution serving a diverse student body.
+The college takes immense pride in its role as an educational institution serving a diverse student body.
 With an enrollment of nearly 12,000 students, the college offers a vibrant learning environment.
-Gwinnett County residents make up 76 percent of the student population, demonstrating GGC's commitment to the local community.
-However, the College's reach extends beyond the county, as students from 29 U.S. states and 112 nations choose to pursue their education at GGC.
-About 35 percent of students are enrolled part time, and 65 percent are enrolled full time.
-One of the hallmarks of Georgia Gwinnett College is the opportunity it provides to first-generation college students.
-Over 35 percent of GGC's students are the first in their family to pursue higher education.
-To foster a sense of community and facilitate a comprehensive learning experience, the College offers on-campus housing for approximately 1,000 students.
+Gwinnett County residents make up 76% of the student population, demonstrating GGC's commitment to the local community.
+However, the college's reach extends beyond the county, as students from 29 U.S. states and 112 nations choose to pursue their education at GGC.
+About 35% of students are enrolled part time, and 65% are enrolled full time.
+One of the hallmarks of GGC is the opportunity it provides to first-generation college students.
+Over 35% of GGC's students are the first in their family to pursue higher education.
+To foster a sense of community and facilitate a comprehensive learning experience, the college offers on-campus housing for approximately 1,000 students.
 This residential option enhances student engagement and fosters lasting connections among peers.

-Georgia Gwinnett College's esteemed faculty play a pivotal role in shaping the educational experience at Georgia Gwinnett College.
+Our esteemed faculty play a pivotal role in shaping the educational experience.
 With over 400 full-time faculty members, nearly all holding a Ph.D. or other professional terminal degree, students benefit from the expertise and guidance of dedicated professionals.
 Additionally, GGC has over 130 part-time faculty members who bring a wealth of experience to the classroom.
-At Georgia Gwinnett College, the faculty's primary focus is on teaching and student engagement.
+The faculty's primary focus is on teaching and student engagement.
 GGC recognizes that effective instruction and meaningful interactions are fundamental to fostering academic success and personal growth among our students.

-By celebrating the diversity of the College's student body, providing flexible learning options, and offering a dedicated faculty, Georgia Gwinnett College remains committed to delivering an exceptional educational experience for all students who choose to pursue their academic aspirations here.
+By celebrating the diversity of the student body, providing flexible learning options and offering a dedicated faculty, our team remains committed to delivering an exceptional educational experience for all students who choose to pursue their academic aspirations here.

-As Georgia Gwinnett College executes this strategic plan, certain factors will be crucial for achieving success.
-Three essential elements that will significantly contribute to its progress are data-informed decision making, strategic resource management, and fostering open communication throughout the process.
+As Georgia Gwinnett executes this strategic plan, certain factors will be crucial for achieving success.
+Three essential elements that will significantly contribute to its progress are data-informed decision making, strategic resource management and fostering open communication throughout the process.

-1. Expand Academic Access, Engagement, and Success
+1. Expand Academic Access, Engagement and Success

-Georgia Gwinnett College is relentlessly focused on academic access, engagement, and success for all students.
+Georgia Gwinnett College (GGC) is relentlessly focused on academic access, engagement and success for all students.
 GGC believes that education should be inclusive and empower students to not only enter college but also thrive throughout their academic journey.
-By prioritizing these principles, the College provides a clear pathway for students to earn a bachelor's or nexus degree that will pay dividends in opportunity and social mobility.
+By prioritizing these principles, the college provides a clear pathway for students to earn a bachelor's or nexus degree that will pay dividends in opportunity and social mobility.

 One of the key priorities is to define strategic enrollment targets that align with GGC's mission and values.
-The College strives to attract a diverse student body.
+The college strives to attract a diverse student body.
 Through targeted recruitment efforts and outreach programs, it aims to reach students from a wide range of backgrounds and create an inclusive learning community.

-However, Georgia Gwinnett College's commitment to student success does not stop at enrollment.
+However, our commitment to student success does not stop at enrollment.
 It recognizes that admitting students is just the first step.
-Equally important is ensuring their retention, progression, and graduation.
+Equally important is ensuring their retention, progression and graduation.
 GGC is committed to providing support systems and resources to help students navigate their academic journey successfully.